Bound by Corruption by BelovedStranger

 “Don’t fight me, aijin.”

-He had an arm at her back, his hand gripping around her wrist to keep her arm held out before her.
-With his free hand, he pulled back her wide sleeve, and used a claw to sliced high on her inner forearm, cutting deep, but careful not to sever a major vein, she noted.
-She hissed out a breath.
-The pain was sharp, but she did not try to stop him, even when he squeezed, forcing her blood to ooze faster.
+With his left arm wrapped around her back, his fingers gripped around her wrist to keep her arm held out before her, he’d pulled back her wide sleeve with his right hand, before a single claw sliced high on her inner forearm, cutting deep, but careful not to sever a major vein, she was quick to assess.
+Still, it hurt.
+She hissed out a breath but did nothing to stop him, even when he squeezed her arm, forcing her blood to ooze faster.

 “Forgive this small hurt.”
 His voice had become rough, jagged pants.
 “You share a familial bond, but the essence comes not from the person of conjuring.
 More of your blood is required to fuel the magic.”